Vuxoni/Core-Configuration-Docs/_configfolders/04-Kexts.md

 In most cases VirtualSMC is unrelated to any kernel panic you experience.
 The reason it is present in stacktrace is becauase VirtualSMC wraps kernel_trap to emulate SMC device.

 ### SMCBatteryManager
-SMCBatteryManager is a VirtualSMC that provides detailed battery information, including the current percentage.
+SMCBatteryManager is a VirtualSMC plugin that provides detailed battery information, including the current percentage.
 As the name suggests, it requires you to have a battery, therefore you shouldn't use it on Desktops.
 SMCBatteryManager supports all macOS versions (OS X 10.4 Tiger to macOS 14 Sonoma).

 ### SMCDellSensors